ernie-research/NAVA/README.md

 ## Features

-- **720p 1-min Fast Generation** — produce 720p synchronized audio-video in roughly a minute on 8 GPUs (Ulysses sequence parallel).
+- **720p in ~1 Minute** — Generate synchronized 720p audio-video in about one minute on 8 GPUs with Ulysses sequence parallelism.
-- **Dual-Channel Audio** — stereo audio (scene + speech) jointly denoised with video, no post-hoc vocoder alignment.
+- **Native Stereo Audio** — Jointly generate scene sounds and speech with video, no post-hoc vocoder alignment required.
-- **Precise Multi-Timbre Control** — bind reference WAVs to `<S>...<E>` speech spans for per-speaker voice identity.
+- **Multi-Timbre Voice Control** — Bind reference WAVs to `<S>...<E>` spans for precise per-speaker voice identity.
-- **Language-Described Camera Control** — drive shot composition, motion, and pacing directly from the text prompt.
+- **Text-Driven Camera Control** — Specify shot composition, camera motion, and pacing directly in the prompt.
-- **Multi-Resolution** — landscape, portrait, and square aspect ratios from the same checkpoint.
+- **Flexible Aspect Ratios** — Generate landscape, portrait, and square videos from the same checkpoint.

 ## Quick Start